NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Nameservers MAY allow loading and transfer of broken zones with incorrect catalog zone syntax (as they are treated as regular zones).
-However, for the purpose of catalog processing, consumers MUST ignore such broken catalog zones, and instead treat them as a regular DNS zone.
+However, for the purpose of catalog processing, consumers MUST ignore such broken catalog zones.

-When a previously correct catalog zone becomes a broken catalog zone, because of an update through an incremental transfer or otherwise, it loses its catalog meaning and MUST be treated as a regular DNS zone.
+When a previously correct catalog zone becomes a broken catalog zone, because of an update through an incremental transfer or otherwise, it loses its catalog meaning.
 No special processing occurs, no previously by this catalog configured member are removed or reconfigured in any way.
 Processing of the catalog resumes again when the catalog turns into a correct